javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 A chain of `?.` allows to safely access nested properties.

-Still, we should apply `?.` carefully, only where it's acceptable that the left part doesn't to exist.
+Still, we should apply `?.` carefully, only where it's acceptable that the left part doesn't exist.
 So that it won't hide programming errors from us, if they occur.